shivam-gupta0/Obect-Detection-with-OpenCV-and-Raspberry-Pi-/README.md

-# Intelligent Traffic Light Control System using Object Detection,OpenCV, and Raspberry Pi
+#  Object Detection,OpenCV, and Raspberry Pi for Traffic Light Control System

 This project aims to develop a smart traffic light control system using computer vision and Arduino.
 The system detects the presence of cars and switches the traffic light phase accordingly. <br />
 # Usage